HF Radio

 IP Switching & PEP

 Operation using IP Client is described in detail in the Isode whitepaper [Measuring and Analysing STANAG 5066 IP Client].
-This shows that IP Client works well for some services, such as ICMP Ping, but not for others including TCP.
-Icon-PEP supports IPv4 and IPv6 complying to STANAG 5066 Annex U.
+This shows that IP Client works well for some services, such as ICMP Ping, but not for others, including TCP.
+Icon-PEP supports IPv4 and IPv6, complying with STANAG 5066 Annex U.

-The second service uses a performance enhancing proxy (PEP) architecture to give optimized performance for TCP applications.
+The second service uses a performance-enhancing proxy (PEP) architecture to give optimized performance for TCP applications.
 In this TCP Proxy architecture, an application is communicating over TCP, running over IP in the normal manner.
 The TCP connection from each application is terminated at the point it interacts with Icon-PEP, rather than continuing on to the other application.
-Icon-PEP then communicates over HF using the HF-PEP protocol specified in [HF-PEP: STANAG 5066 TCP Performance Enhancing Proxy Protocol (S5066-APP9)].
-This approach means that only the data stream is passed over HF, rather than all of the TCP protocol with its overheads and functionality such as, ACKs (acknowledgements) and window-handling.
-The PEP approach avoids the issues with running TCP over IP Client, leading to significant performance and reliability improvements.
+Icon-PEP then communicates over HF using the HF-PEP protocol specified in STANAG 5066 Annex X. This approach means that only the data stream is passed over HF, rather than all of the TCP protocol with its overheads and functionality, such as ACKs (acknowledgements) and window-handling.
+The PEP approach avoids the issues with running TCP over the IP Client, leading to significant performance and reliability improvements.

-HF-PEP operates over SLEP (SIS Layer Extension Protocol), specified in S5066-APP3.
-SLEP provides the Stream Services used by HF-PEP, including data compression.
+HF-PEP operates over SLEP (SIS Layer Extension Protocol), specified in STANAG 5066 Annex W. SLEP provides the Stream Services used by HF-PEP, including data compression.
 SLEP communicates over STANAG 5066, using the local STANAG 5066 SIS (Subnet Interface Service) to connect.
 Icon-PEP is carefully tuned for HTTP usage, so that typical small transfers can be handled with a single HF round trip.
-Further details on HF-PEP and performance measurements using Icon-PEP are provided in the Isode whitepaper [Measuring and Analysing HF-PEP for TCP communication and Web Browsing over HF].
+Further details on HF-PEP and performance measurements using Icon-PEP are provided in the Isode whitepaper [Providing TCP Services over HF Radio].

-Icon-PEP supports rules for IP and TCP traffic that allows control of traffic.
+Icon-PEP supports rules for IP and TCP traffic that allow control of traffic.
 Rules can match on:

 Rules can control: